-Issue: SJAS have been documented to occur near the Project site (CDFW 2021).
-Suitable SJAS inhabit sandy-loam soils in areas of grassland, upland scrub, and alkali sink habitats that contain requisite habitat elements, such as small mammal burrows.
-The Project site and its surrounding area consist of undisturbed habitat, therefore, there is potential for SJAS to occupy or colonize the Project.
+Issue: SJAS are known to occur throughout the EHOF, even within the High Production Area.
+SJAS inhabit sandy-loam soils in areas of grassland, upland scrub, and alkali sink habitats that contain requisite habitat elements, such as small mammal burrows.